X

 | Hepatic impairment | 10 mg | 10–20 mg | 20 mg! |

-In the first 1–2 weeks, adjustment reactions predominate.
-Nausea is the most common complaint — affecting over 10% of patients — and resolves for most after 1–2 weeks on its own.
+In the first 1–2 weeks, adjustment reactions are to the fore.
+Nausea is the most common complaint – it affects over 10% of patients and disappears on its own in most after 1–2 weeks.
 Headaches, sleep disturbances, and inner restlessness are also common.
-An important warning: in the first few weeks, drive and energy can increase before mood improvement sets in.
-In patients with suicidal thoughts, this can temporarily increase risk — close contact with the doctor during this phase is essential.
+An important warning: in the first weeks, drive can increase before the mood lift sets in.
+In patients with suicidal thoughts this can temporarily raise the risk – close contact with the doctor in this phase is essential.

-From the second week, mood improvement typically begins.
-Nausea subsides.
-At this point it becomes clear whether the dose is adequate or needs adjusting — a doctor's appointment during this phase is advisable.
-Anyone who notices no improvement after 4–6 weeks should discuss a dose adjustment or switch with their doctor.
+From the second week, the mood lift usually begins.
+The nausea eases.
+Now it becomes clear whether the dose is sufficient or needs adjusting – a doctor's appointment in this phase makes sense.
+Anyone who feels no improvement after 4–6 weeks should talk to their doctor about a dose adjustment or a change of substance.

-The most commonly underestimated long-term side effects are sexual dysfunction and emotional blunting.
-Sexual side effects — reduced libido, difficulty achieving orgasm, erectile dysfunction — affect 40–70% of patients according to studies.
-They are frequently not raised because the subject is uncomfortable.
-Yet there are options: dose reduction, switching to bupropion or mirtazapine, or a so-called "drug holiday" at the weekend — all of this should be openly discussed with the doctor.
+The most frequently underestimated long-term side effects are sexual dysfunction and emotional blunting.
+Sexual side effects – loss of libido, orgasm problems, erection problems – affect 40–70% of patients according to studies.
+They are often not raised spontaneously, because the topic is uncomfortable.
+Yet there are options: dose reduction, a switch to bupropion or mirtazapine, or a so-called "drug holiday" at the weekend – all of which should be discussed openly with the doctor.

-Emotional blunting — the feeling of no longer really feeling anything, neither joy nor sadness — is another common long-term complaint.
-Some patients find it worse than the original depression.
-Here too: raise it, don't stay silent.
-Sometimes a dose reduction is enough; sometimes switching to a different active substance is the better solution.
+Emotional blunting – the feeling of no longer really feeling anything, neither joy nor sorrow – is another common long-term complaint.
+Some patients experience it as worse than the original depression.
+Here too: speak up, don't stay silent.
+Sometimes a dose reduction is enough, sometimes a change of substance is the better solution.

 | Side effect | Frequency | Note |